-Time-based option for overflow on Calling Group
+Time-Based Option for Overflow on Calling Group

-Release 4.0 has added a time limit for calls in queue in addition to the previous number limit.
-If the Overflow Threshold Time is set to a valid number between 1-900 seconds, calls that remain in the Calling Group Queue for the set time are sent to the Overflow Receiver.
-If the Overflow Threshold Time is set to 0, Overflow by time is turned off.
-The factory-set time limit is 0 seconds (Overflow by time off).
+Release 4.0 has added a time limit for calls in queue in addition to the previous number of calls limit.
+If the Overflow Threshold Time option is set to a valid number between 1 and 900 seconds, calls that remain in the calling group queue for the set time are sent to the overflow receiver.
+If the overflow threshold time is set to 0, overflow by time is turned off.
+The factory-set time limit is 0 seconds (off).